aptible/docker-logstash/README.md

 ### Plugins

-By default, no plugins are loaded.
-To plugins, edit `./logstash-plugins` and commit your changes before building.
+By default, this image includes a selection of common Logstash codec, filter, and output plugins.
+If you need additional plugins, edit `./Gemfile`.

 ### Configuration